zieeco/hello-microverse/README.md

 To get a local copy up and running:

-1. Clone this repository or download tha Zip folder.
+1. Clone this repository or download the Zip folder:

 **``git clone https://github.com/zieeco/hello-microverse.git``**

 1. Navigate to the location of the folder in your machine:

 **``you@your-Pc-name:~$ cd <folder>``**

 ## Author